NoapMat/snake/README.md

 # snake
-Snake game written in C++ without replying to conio library
+A very simple snake game (in console) written in C++ without relying to conio library